yogeshjoga/java-learning-code/README.md

+# Intro of software
+	Type's of softwares
+	   1 Applicaton Software
+	   2 Operating Software

 # The elements of the java programming is known as TOKENS.
 	There are four type of tokens in java programming language 1 keywords
 	2 Identifiers